SwatKat1977/items/design_docs/user_roles_design.md

 Two flows:

 1. **Admin resets password** — administrator sets a new password on behalf of a user (e.g. account recovery).
-The user is not notified in v1 (no email integration).
-The admin communicates it out of band.
+The gateway sends a notification email to the user's registered address after a successful reset, including a direct link to the portal login page.
+Email delivery is best-effort — a failure to send does not roll back the password change.

+   Email is delivered via the gateway's `SmtpEmailService`.
+For production, Brevo is the recommended relay: `host = smtp-relay.brevo.com`, `port = 587`, `use_tls = true`, `from_address` must be a verified Brevo sender address.
+   For local development, a local `aiosmtpd` relay on `localhost:1025` (no TLS, no credentials) is used by default.

 2. **User changes own password** — a user changes their own password after supplying their current password first.
 This does not require